andersonhdb/ahenriquedanta00.github.io/_posts/2019-03-28-The-Tutorial.md

 # Command Pattern - Input manager Tutorial:
-### A practical approach to the flyweight design pattern.
+### A practical approach to the Command design pattern.

 *The golden rule of problem solving is that a hammer is not a screwdrive.*